Banu Nadir: Battle of Khaybar: 628

 In 628, Muhammad attacked Khaybar.
 Later, Muhammad sent a delegation under Abdullah bin Rawaha to ask another chief of the Banu Nadir, Usayr (Yusayr) ibn Zarim, to come to Medina along with other Nadir leaders to discuss the two groups' political relations.
 Among whom were Abdullah bin Unays, an ally of Banu Salima, a clan hostile to the Jews.
 When they came to him they spoke to him and treated him saying that if he would come to Muhammad he would give him an appointment and honour him.
 They kept on at him until he went with them with a number of Jews.
 Abdullah bin Unays mounted him on his beast until when he was in al-Qarqara, about six miles from Khaybar, al-Yusayr changed his mind about going with them.
 Abdullah perceived his intention as he was preparing to draw his sword so he rushed at him and struck him with his sword cutting off his leg.
 Al-Yusayr hit him with a stick of shauhat wood which he had in his hand and wounded his head.
 All Muhammad's emissaries fell upon the thirty Jewish companions and killed them except one man who escaped on his feet.
 Abdullah bin Unays is the assassin who volunteered and got permission to kill Banu Nadir's Sallam ibn Abu al-Huqayq at a previous night mission in Khaybar.

 Muhammad and his followers attacked Khaybar in May/June 628 after the Treaty of Hudaybiyyah.
 Although the Jews put up fierce resistance, the lack of central command and preparation for an extended siege sealed the outcome of the battle in favor of the Muslims.
 When all but two fortresses were captured, the Jews negotiated their surrender.
 The terms required them to hand over one-half of the annual produce to the Muslims, while the land itself became the collective property of the Muslim state.

+As an inheritance

+The remaining lands of "Banu Nadir" were inherited by his daughter Fatima following the death of the Prophet Muhammad.
+However, the Caliphate faced a challenge regarding this matter.